huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_servergroup.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the server group resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new server group resource.

 * `name` - (Required) A unique name for the server group.
 Changing this creates a new server group.